Connect with us

 Equipment Needed for Outdoor Chili Cooking

-To make this outdoor chili recipe, you’ll need a Dutch oven, cast-iron pot, or any heavy-bottomed pot suitable for open flame cooking.
-A grill or fire pit works perfectly for that authentic outdoor experience.
+To wrangle this outdoor chili recipe, you’re gonna need a Dutch oven, cast-iron pot, or some heavy-bottomed beast that can take the heat of an open flame.
+A grill or fire pit’s your ticket to that real-deal outdoor vibe—don’t mess with no indoor nonsense here.

 Step-by-Step Outdoor Chili Recipe